-Department Maths and Stats Engineering and Innovation Faculty of Science No. of staff tutors (No. female) 17 (11) 17 (11) 15 (9) 22 (16)
+Department and Computing and Communications and of Stats Innovation Science No. of staff tutors (No. 17 (11) 17 (11) 15 (9) 22 (16) fomalo

 The new promotions criteria and the development of the Academic Development Framework also dictates that investigating the recruitment and development of staff tutors is urgently needed, particularly within STEM where such activities are now under external scrutiny.